Generative Network-Based Reduced-Order Model for Prediction, Data Assimilation and Uncertainty Quantification: UQ-PredGAN for Uncertainty Quantification

 After performing $N_s$ steps of the UQ-PredGAN, accept all realizations that obtained an acceptable level of data mismatch.
-It is worth mentioning that for the RML, when the case is linear and normal distributions are used to sample the model parameters and measurement error, the RML samples the corrected posterior distribution \citep{oliver:96,stordal:18}.
-In this work, we also use normal distributions to sample the model parameters and measurement error; however, the test case is nonlinear, there is an additional term in the loss function compared to the RML, and the weighting terms are seen as tuning parameters (as in \citet{stordal:18}).
+It is worth mentioning that for the RML/RTO, when the case is linear and normal distributions are used to sample the model parameters and measurement error, the RML/RTO samples the corrected posterior distribution \citep{oliver:96,bardsley:14,stordal:18}.
+In this work, we also use normal distributions to sample the model parameters and measurement error; however, the test case is nonlinear, and the weighting terms are seen as tuning parameters (as in \citet{stordal:18}).
 Thus, the results are an approximate sample of the posterior distribution.